ToddBooth/a7011e/hands-on-labs/Week_3_hands-on-labs/Week_3_labs.md

 Use the following shell: 4.
 Ubuntu - "vs code remote bash shell"
 ```
+# The following will not work on your limited AWS Academy account
 aws iam create-user --user-name teacher-todd
 ```
 </details>